 Prepaying Debt is OK

-Lastly, just because you might be able to get ahead by not prepaying debt doesn’t mean you have to do that.
+Lastly, just because you might be able to get >Prepaying Debt is OKt doesn’t mean you have to do that.
 Prepaying a mortgage is more than reasonable.
 Prepaying debt not only guarantees an investment return equal to your mortgage rate, but also provides significant peace of mind.
-That peace of mind can be well worth any potential quarter percent investment return.
+That peace of mind can be well worth any potential quarter-percent investment return.

 For education and entertainment purposes only.
 Not specific investment advice.
 Confer with your tax and investment professionals before making any decisions.